JeralSandeeptha/NGINX-practical/README.md

    cd C:\nginx -----> folder name can be changed

 2. First we should start the server by clicking or cmd commands.
-For cmd commands we should add the path in environment path variables.
+For cmd commands we should add the path in environment path variables. for start  -> nginx start for stop   -> nginx stop for version   -> nginx -v for reload server   -> nginx -s reload

-3. For setup the server we needed to change nginx.conf file.
+4. For setup the server we needed to change nginx.conf file.
 We can edit that file using VSCode editor.

-4. Then we need to reload the server.To change the settings. nginx -s reload
+5. Then we need to reload the server.To change the settings. nginx -s reload

-5. Then we can work / access and see the newly changes.
+6. Then we can work / access and see the newly changes.

 # CREATE API GATEWAY